-The following document is a reference to the CTIO 60 inches ECHELLE panview configuration.
+The following document is a reference to the CTIO 60 inches CHIRON panview configuration.
 It provides a way of understanding the configuration files for panview when handling the echelle detector and controller.
 This files should NOT be changed by the regular observer, but just by the administrator.
 It is dangerous to change these files unless the person who does knows exactly what he is doing.

 Panview is a specific application of a Pixel Acquisition Node (PAN), which has the responsibility of acquiring the pixel data from the detector.
-Of course "acquiring the pixels" involves being able to handle the detector and controller, send and receive commands from the detector hardware, etc. It may also be in charge of the temperature control of the CCD, etc. Figure 1.1 shows a general diagram of the software (as explained in document ECH60S-2.0), showing were panview fits in the application (connected to PANDEV device)
+Of course "acquiring the pixels" involves being able to handle the detector and controller, send and receive commands from the detector hardware, etc. It may also be in charge of the temperature control of the CCD, etc. Figure 1.1 shows a general diagram of the software, showing were panview fits in the application (connected to PANDEV device)